LiftOffLLC/liftoff-jumpstarter-api/README.md

 11. strict header versioning check for vendor-specific headers.
 12. Generic CRUD for all models.
 Scaffolding.
 13. APIs to support unique constraints in path /userIdOruserName/update
+14. Update dependencies and yarn lock file regularly.
+15. Pass server context in all hapi plugins.
+16. Extract error Handler plugin to plugins folder (depends on 15).
+17. Remove all default values from config/default.js, so that developers are forced to provide all these parameters.

 ## Contribute back
 [ ] create an issue, submit PR for review and once reviewed, will be merged into the master branch.